duckonomy/ianpark.dev/src/content/post/spring-to-go-5.md

 }
 ```

 We've all seen it.
-We've all done it (don't deny it).
+We've all done it (*don't deny it*).
 And we've all regretted it at 3 AM when something breaks and all we have is a stack trace longer than a university thesis.

 Here are some classic Java exception horror stories:

-1. **The Silent Catch**:
+## The Silent Catch

 ```java
 try {